ioonaa/ioonaa.github.io/_posts/2020-10-26-Mentoring.md

 title: ISCA-SAC&colon; 2<sup>nd</sup> Mentoring (October 26, 2020)
 ---

-At the <strong>2<sup>nd</sup> Mentoring</strong> event organized by
+The <strong>2<sup>nd</sup> Mentoring event</strong> was organized by
 <a href="http://www.isca-students.org/sacweb/" target="_blank" rel="noopener"><strong>ISCA-SAC</strong></a>
-at <strong>Interspeech 2020</strong> in Shanghai/China, students had the opportunity to discuss one of the following topics with a team of mentors per group:
+at <strong>Interspeech 2020</strong> in Shanghai/China.
+PhD students had the opportunity to discuss one of the following topics with a team of two mentors per topic:

  <ul>
   <li>Essentials of publishing</li>